How to Save Money on Car Insurance For Seniors

 Car insurance is a major expense, and if you’re retired and on a fixed income, getting the best rate on car insurance can free up money in your budget to spend how you really want.
 The following spells out the best type of car insurance to get if you’re over a certain age, which fits your specific needs and driving habits.
-In this article, Part 1 describes how age affects insurance rates and Part 2 discusses ways to save money on insurance as you get older.

-Part 1 of 2: How does getting older affect insurance rates?
+How does getting older affect insurance rates?

 A general trend in car insurance rates is for prices to decrease as you age.
 Older drivers are seen as more mature, savvy, and experienced on the road.
 Generally, this longer driving history translates into better driving habits.